 - Flexible working options

 - Unconscious bias training for managers.

 Future of Careers in Technology

 While the progress of technology by leaps and bounds has enhanced our standard of living and created numerous opportunities, it has also given rise to rising income disparity, stagnant household incomes, and a lack of gainful employment.

 The growth of technology is also changing the way jobs are viewed.
-A large number of qualified professionals are a part of the ever-growing gig economy.
-They prefer to work on a freelance or contract basis instead of seeking full-time employment.
+Many qualified professionals are a part of the ever-growing gig economy.
+They prefer to work freelance or on contract instead of seeking full-time employment.